ACM40960/project-andreacorrado29/README.md

 #### Wildlife species survival

-Moreover, we are interested to the relationship this phenomenon has with the wildife survival. in particular, in *South Africa* there have been severe drought which have shown to considerably influence the animals death.
+Moreover, we are interested to the relationship this phenomenon has with the wildife survival. in particular, in *South Africa* there have been severe droughts which have shown to considerably influence the animals survival.
 Here, it is to observe how both the individual count mean and median value are changing over time.

 <img src="https://github.com/ACM40960/project-andreacorrado29/blob/master/figures/count.gif" width=40%>

 The question we try to answer is: *according to the current trend, what would happen in 50 years time to these animals?*  check the report  `report_20205529.pdf` to find it out.

-**NOTE:** FIgure 12 has had a rendering issue on the lines opacity which I have not been able to fix yet.
-Consider rendering the figure from `final_code.R` at line 613:623.
+**NOTE:** Figure 12 within the report has had a rendering issue on the lines opacity which I have not been able to fix yet.
+Consider rendering the figure from `final_code.R` at lines 613:623 for the original plot.

 ## Installation instruction